amirongit/notecode/elasticsearchInAction.md

 - both can be done in the same query at the same time
 ### Updating Documents
 #### Document Update Mechanics
-- procedure of updating docuemnts
+- procedure of updating documents
     1. fetch
     2. modify
     3. increment version